vmagelo/msdocs-django-three-azure-services/README.md

 | Storage | Azure Blob Storage* or local emulator like [Azurite emulator for local Azure storage development](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite) | Azure Blob Storage |

 \*Current code assumes Azure Blob Storage used locally.
-To use Azurite, you would need to set STORAGE_URL and STORAGE_CONTAINER_NAME variables appropriately in *.env* as well as add AZURITE_ACCOUNTS variable.
+To use Azurite, you would need to set STORAGE_ACCOUNT_NAME and STORAGE_CONTAINER_NAME variables appropriately in *.env* as well as add AZURITE_ACCOUNTS variable.
 Also would need to run Django on https, which would require a certificate and adding some libraries.
 Perhaps beyond the scope of this sample app.

 The assumption is that code doesn't change when moving from dev to Azure-hosted.
 With that in mind, there are two patterns for dealing with authentication: